kecsap/tensorflow_cpp_packaging/README.md

 ```
 ./1_clone_tensorflow.sh v1.6.0
 ```
-- Make the python package to extract include files for C++.
-This step assumes installed CUDA 9.1, but it can be changed [here](https://github.com/kecsap/tensorflow_cpp_packaging/blob/1abf70412378198fb612307fef57c2d75cbaa03c/2_make_wheel_for_headers.sh#L20):
+- Make the python package to extract include files for C++:
 ```
 ./2_make_wheel_for_headers.sh
 ```